djfergus/kindle-epub-fix/README.md

 Modified web page code to run from command line in node.js so I can automate tasks.
 Thanks to original author's efforts.

 * removed filesaver (convert blob to buffer then use fs.writeFile)
-* changed parser to jsdom
+* changed DOMparser/parseFromString to jsdom
 * removed muliple file handling (not needed, can run script multiple times)
 * simple CLI argument (just filename for now, todo: flag for "keep original filename")
 * removed webbity web bits